Rosetta Translation provides a full range of professional Arabic translation services to companies in London and worldwide.

 Arabic translations can be certified, notarised and legalised to meet your exact requirements.

-For English-Arabic translations, we only use experienced, native Arabic translators, who work with all Arabic dialects (Modern Standard, Qu’ranic, Gulf, Egyptian, etc.), all of whom specialise in different areas of translation, giving the best results for our customers.
-We then make sure the formatting is correct, providing a final Arabic translation of excellent quality.
+For English-Arabic translation services, we only use experienced, native Arabic translators, who work with all Arabic dialects (Modern Standard, Qu’ranic, Gulf, Egyptian, etc.), all of whom specialise in different areas of translation, giving the best results for our customers.
+We then make sure the formatting is correct, providing a final professional Arabic translation of excellent quality.

 Arabic (or اللغة العربية)is one of the world’s most widely spoken languages, and is currently ranked fifth in the world in terms of native speakers.
 Arabic has some 272 million native speakers, and a further 24 million second-language speakers.
 Modern Standard Arabic is an official language and lingua franca in a number of countries around the Middle East and in Africa.